 - Dark Web Monitoring: There’s a huge chunk of the internet that can’t be accessed by search engines.
 It’s here where you can find credit card information for sale.
 Credit Verify ensures that you’re the first to know if your information finds its way there.

 A lot of people have the concern (and rightfully so) that checking their credit scores might have a negative impact on it.
 That’s partially true, and that’s because there are two different types of checks that you can make.
 Hards checks and soft checks.

-Hard checks are performed mainly by lenders who want to check your credit history.
+Hard inquiries are performed mainly by lenders who want to check your credit history.
 Their objective is to go through every detail in order to determine whether you’re suitable for a loan.
 Too many hard checks reveal that you’re applying for too many loans and aren’t doing too well – which results in your credit score being damaged.

-Soft checks, on the other hand, are performed frequently by yourself, lenders, and bureaus, to keep track of your performance.
+Soft inquiries, on the other hand, are performed frequently by yourself, lenders, and bureaus, to keep track of your performance.
 These have no effect on your credit score no matter how many times they’re performed.